Abducted: The Mary Stauffer Story: Plot

-Back at the house, Mary's husband Irve is in the basement and realizes the window is open.
-There is dirt with shoe prints on the ground, and a small hole in the ceiling under the bedroom.
-He notifies the police who suggest someone with familiarity with electronics may have been listening to them.
-They suggest looking through Mary's old school yearbooks in case it was someone she knew through school.
+Back at Mary's house, her husband Irv the basement is open, with dirty shoe prints nearby and a small hole in the ceiling under the bedroom.
+He notifies police.
+Sgt.
+Wyatt Rayburn suggests someone familiar with electronics may have been eavesdropping on them.
+Police suggest examining Mary's old school yearbooks in case it was someone she knew through school.

-Before Ming leaves the next day, he asks if he can pick up anything for Mary and her daughter.
-She asks for a Bible.
-He returns later with the Bible and says he is leaving the house again.
-After he's apparently left, Mary and Beth hear the door open and then hear noise in the kitchen.
+When Ming leaves the next day, Mary and Beth hear the door open and then hear noise in the kitchen.
 They pretend to be asleep and then hear music coming from the basement.

-When Ming returns home later, Beth asks if Ming is keeping someone else in the basement.
+When he returns home later, Beth asks if he is keeping someone else in the basement.
 Ming explains that it's his cousin, Brian but there is an extra layer of padding on the floor in the closet so Brian can't hear Mary and Beth.

-Ming says he has been invited to attend a conference in Chicago and he's rented an RV to take them with him.
-When Ming asks what Mary would do if someone asks about her in the RV, she admits she would say she is being held against her will.
-After some convincing by her daughter, Mary tells Ming to give her paper so she can make a list of needed supplies for the trip.

 At 30 days, Mary's voice narrates saying that what kept her going was hope and her daughter's love.
 She would do anything to keep her daughter safe.